 The Company has trained and employs a Dominican labour force and maintains a 98.5% local (25 km radius) hire rate.

-The mineral resource estimates were based on drill holes spaced on 100 meter centers.
-In Q4, 2015, the Company initiated a diamond drill program to increase the geological confidence of the inferred mineral resource by infill drilling, targeting high grade intercepts identified in the initial 100 meter spaced drill pattern.
+Mineral resource estimates and NI43-101 reports have been completed in 2007, 2013, 2015 and 2021 (see NI43-101 Technical Reports tab here).
+Drilling prior to 2015 concentrated on a large area of disseminated suphides that averaged about 1.5 g/t utilizing wide-spaced drilling on 100 meter centers.
+In Q4, 2015, the Company initiated a diamond drill program to increase the geological confidence of the inferred mineral resource by targeting high grade intercepts identified in the initial 100 meter spaced drill pattern.
 The first hole in this program, LP15-93, a 50 meter step out hole from LP17 (6.0 meters averaging 6.05 g/t Au; 0.8% Cu), intersected pyrite rich massive sulphide mineralization returning 15.7 meters at 7.45 g/t Au; 1.1% Cu.

 Drilling has since extended high grade mineralization at three distinct target areas.
-The results to date suggest that the Candelones deposits are a result of multiple phases of faulting with a minimum of three seperate mineralization events.
+The results to date suggest that the Candelones deposits are a result of multiple phases with a minimum of three separate mineralization events.

 An initial, VHMS event deposited Au, Ag, Zn, Pb and Cu as stratiform mineralization within a dacite breccia that typically extends 20 to 100 from the hanging wall andesite volcanics.
-This was followed by an initial epithermal gold copper event introduced mineralization along conjugate fault systems formed during the orogeny.
+This was followed by an initial epithermal gold copper event which introduced mineralization along conjugate fault systems formed during the development of a island arc system above a subducting oceanic plate.
 A second epithermal event, interpreted to be largely Au, Zn and Ag rich, was emplaced along the same reactivated fault systems.
 Finally, late stage intermediate to mafic dikes intruded these same fault systems which remobilized mineralization along the dike margins with a significant increase in Au grade.

-Select results from the Company’s latest drill program targeting the high grade mineralization include:
+Select results from the Company’s drill program targeting the high grade mineralization include:

 In 2019, the Company targeted the at surface oxide resource at Candelones Main and Candelones Connector identified as part of the 2013 mineral resource estimate.
 The objective was to increase the geological confidence of the 2012 mineral resource and evaluate the metallurgical response of the oxide resource.
 Metallurgical testing in 2020 confirms that the oxide mineralization is amenable to direct cyanidation with recoveries in excess of 90% after 72 hours in standard column tests.
-Additional metallurgical testing is underway and an updated mineral resource estimate of the oxide mineralization is underway.
+Additional metallurgical testing has shown that this oxide material is amenable to Run-of-Mine heap leaching.
+A PEA was completed in 2021 which showed good economics with a rapid payback.
+Feasibility level work is underway with an expected completion of Q3 2022.

 The island of Hispaniola is part of the Greater Antilles volcanic arc extending from Hispaniola through Cuba.
 The arc is a product of subduction of the North America plate below the migrating Caribbean plate.
 Volcanism related to the subduction zone emplaced of a series northwest trending litho-structural domains, three of which, the Tireo, Los Ranchos and Maimon Formations offer demonstrated potential to host economic gold and copper mineralization.
 Barrick’s flagship Pueblo Veijo Project (22 M oz Au resource) located within the Lower Cretaceous aged Los Ranchos Formation.
-The younger Tireo Formation hosts known gold and copper gold mineralization at Candelones (2.0 M oz inferred resource), Goldquest’s Romero discovery (1.1 M oz Au equivalent Probable Reserve) and Newmont’s La Miel project located 5 kms to the NW in Haiti.
+The younger Tireo Formation hosts known gold and copper gold mineralization at Candelones (1.1 M oz indicated and 1.1 M oz inferred resource), Goldquest’s Romero discovery (1.1 M oz Au equivalent Probable Reserve) and Newmont’s La Miel project located 5 kms to the W in Haiti.

 Regional Geology of Hispaniola